 The Production Survival Pattern runs across every use case in this guide.
 Four conditions.
 Present in every deployment that held.
 Absent in every deployment that stalled.

 Condition 1: The workflow was already defined.
 The agent executes an existing process.
-Every deployment that treated the build as an opportunity to clarify a messy workflow encountered the same outcome: the agent made the mess faster and more expensive.
-Katelyn executed a brief to draft to review to publish sequence that existed before the build.
+Every deployment that treated the build as an opportunity to clarify a messy workflow encountered the same result: the agent made the mess faster and more expensive.
+Katelyn executed a brief-to-publish sequence that existed before the build.
 The finance reconciliation agent executed matching logic that existed in the SaaS tool it replaced.
 The workflow preceded the agent in both cases.
+This is not a best practice.
+It is the condition without which the build fails.

 Condition 2: The data was already accessible.
 Every agent in this guide reads data from existing systems.
 None of them solved a data engineering problem as part of the build.
 The finance reconciliation agent queries the CRM and project management platforms that already held the relevant records.
-The knowledge retrieval system indexes documents that already exist.
-Where the data was not accessible or not structured, deployments encountered the same result: the agent performed well in testing on curated data, then failed in production on real data.
+The knowledge retrieval system indexes documents that already existed.
+Where data was not accessible or not structured, the same failure appeared each time: the agent performed well in testing on curated data, then failed in production on real data.
+Production data is not curated.
+If the agent needs clean data to function, cleaning the data is the project, not building the agent.

 Condition 3: The decision boundaries were pre-agreed.
-Every production-stable agent in this guide operates within a defined scope: it acts autonomously within a set of conditions and escalates outside them.
+Every production-stable agent in this guide operates within a defined scope: acts autonomously within a set of conditions, escalates outside them.
 The finance reconciliation agent escalates genuine exceptions with context assembled.
 The lead scoring agent delivers a ranked view, not a decision.
-The routing agent routes according to a taxonomy, not judgement.
-Where decision boundaries were not pre-agreed, agents either escalated everything - producing no value - or acted autonomously in situations they should not have, producing errors that eroded trust.
+The routing agent routes according to a taxonomy, not individual judgement.
+Where decision boundaries were not pre-agreed, two failure modes appeared: agents that escalated everything (producing no autonomous value) and agents that acted in situations they should not have (producing errors that eroded trust faster than manual review would have).

 First-party patterns: what Graph Digital's own deployments proved

-Graph Digital does not operate on client-side agentic AI deployments beyond our named proof register.
+Graph Digital does not operate on client-side agentic AI deployments beyond the named proof register.
 What we can speak to directly are our own internal deployments, and both confirm the same pattern.

 Both deployments would have failed if the build had started while those conditions were still being resolved.